Learn How to Handle Stress Like an Expert

 Means spending time using your strengths or thinking of past obstacles you have overcome.
 In times of uncertainty, it’s easy to feel helpless, as if everything in our world is outside of our control.
 This is not the case, but it’s easy to slip into that mindset.
 The best way to remind ourselves of reality is to spend time exercising a skill that you have worked hard to cultivate.

 - Challenge: Set 5 minutes each morning to move before you start your daily schedule - yoga, stretching, push-ups, etc. A little throw-back to your high-school physics class: “A body in motion stays in motion.”
-Even a short 5 minutes of movement in the morning will lead your day in the right direction.
+Even a short 5 minutes of movement in the morning will start your day in the right direction.

 It means spending time with people.
 The keyword here is “meaningful,” being in the same room as someone on your phone doesn’t count.
 While it is tempting to watch the news constantly, it’s far more life-giving to have a meaningful conversation with your roommate or family member.
+Speaking your mind and engaging with others is a great way to help you handle the stress in your life.

 - Challenge: The next time you are able, ask a friend or family member to share one positive thing that they have experienced personally due to the COVID-19 ordinances.
 We’ve done this numerous times as a team, and it’s been incredibly uplifting.

 At Red Door, we are on a mission to help people reconnect with those they love, and these four “M’s” of mental health are essential for making that mission a reality.
-Thanks for joining us!